ted-tanner/entries-backend/Readme.md

 * When a user goes to delete their data, show a warning that some user information will be temporarily visible on the server until the deletion is carried out.
 This information includes: 1) How many budgets a user is part of and 2) when these budgets were last edited.
 Other details about the budget will remain encrypted and unaccessible to the server.
 * Mention that budgets that go unmodified for a year will be deleted
 * Users need to be able to ignore specific email addresses that invite them to budgets (gets saved in user preferences)
+* Maximum of 512 characters in a password

 #### IMPORTANT Data Syncronization Stuff
 * Synchronize all data with a hash.
 When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
 If the hash doesn't match what the server has, the update is rejected by the server.
 The client must pull what the server has and redo the update.